Colin Greening nets game winner as Toronto Marlies take 2-0 series lead over Utica | Maple Leafs Hotstove

 – A power play goal gives Dmytro Timashov three points in the first two games of the series.

 “I thought he was outstanding [in Game 1] and drove the play,” said Keefe.
 “I thought it was him that drew the power play in overtime that helped us score that goal to win the game yesterday.
 Today, with a little more fatigue and stuff like that, the execution wasn’t the same for him, but he’s been working off the puck.
 I’ve been really happy with what we’ve seen from him.
 We need him to do that — a little extra skill, a little extra time with the puck.
 He really brings that.
-When he’s playing at his best, he’s difference maker, and we like what we’ve seen so far.”
+When he’s playing at his best, he’s a difference maker, and we like what we’ve seen so far.”

 – Garret Sparks posted 23 saves for the win and owns a .930 save percentage through the opening two games.